hull/hull-node/README.md

 }
 ```

-Here is how you use it:
+Here is how to use it:

 ```js
 const app = express();